After voters OKed the Tuesday, residents might be wondering what happens now.

 - Yes.
 Customers who choose to participate in the program will continue to be billed by ComEd since it will be delivering the electricity to their homes or businesses.
 Also, those customers will continue to contact ComEd in the event of a power outage.

-Some residents were skeptical two weeks prior to the vote, but decided to see what the city can do for them.
+Some , but decided to see what the city can do for them.

 "I voted Yes," wrote Oak Forest Patch Facebook fan Joan Bravo.
 "I'm interested to see what kind of savings this can bring to Oak Forest residents.
 I heard on the news today that New Lenox did this last year and the savings to each household is about $200 a year."